Putin gives go-ahead to Belarus airbase plan

 The creation of a base in Belarus may also be a signal to the West that Russia will not tolerate intrusion in its traditional sphere of influence.

-Belarussian President Alexander Lukashenko, who has ruled Belarus since 1994, is seen as a long-standing Russian ally and is often criticized in the West for his record on human rights.
+Belarussian President Alexander Lukashenko, who has ruled Belarus since 1994, is seen as a long-standing Russian ally and is often criticised in the West for his record on human rights.

 He has a reputation for being unpredictable because of his common practice of playing off Russia against the West.